My writing interests are general, with expertise in science, history, biographies, and “how-to” topics. I have written

 Storming of the American Embassy

-The Carter administration chose not to take immediate military action to gain release of the hostages.
+The administration of President Jimmy Carter chose not to take immediate military action to gain release of the hostages.
 The fear was that this military action would alienate the Islamic world and foster sympathy for the Soviets in Afghanistan.
 Carter chose non-military action by freezing Iranian assets in American banks, stopping shipment of goods to Iran, and persuading the United Nations to condemn the embassy takeover.
 In December 1979 the United Nations Security Council called for the immediate release of the hostages, and President Carter expelled all 183 Iranian diplomats from the country.
 Diplomatic efforts were launched to gain release of the hostages.
 After five months of diplomatic effort, nothing had worked and the 52 Americans remained as hostages.
 The famed television newscaster Walter Cronkite ended his nightly news program by reporting the number of days the hostages had been held.

 During the period of captivity, the hostages suffered harsh treatment.
 They were bound, blindfolded, covered with blankets, and shuttled around to a series of makeshift prisons.
 During seemingly endless interrogations, they were beaten and humiliated by their jailers.
 An hour of running in place each morning was the only exercise they were permitted.
 After three months, the hostages were locked in small cells and not allowed to communicate.
 Any hostages who violated the rules were locked in cold, dark cubicles for as long as three days.
 Toward the end of their confinement, they were forced to stand before mock firing squads.